-Words used in the present tense shall include the future; the singular number shall include the plural and the plural the singular; the word "building" shall include the word "structure", the word "shall" is mandatory; the word "may" is permissive.
+Words used in the present tense shall include the future; the singular number shall include the plural and the plural the singular; the word "BUILDING" shall include the word "structure", the word "shall" is mandatory; the word "may" is permissive.

 155-60.
 Definitions.
+[Amended 03-23-10 per PLANNING BOARD]

-For the purpose of this chapter, the terms used herein are defined as follows:
+For the purpose of this chapter, the terms used herein appearing in CAPITAL LETTERS are defined as follows:

-ABUTTER - Any person whose property is located in New Hampshire and adjoins or is directly across the street or stream from the land under consideration by the Board.
-For purposes of receiving testimony only, and not for purposes of notification, the term abutter shall include any person who is able to demonstrate that his or her land will be directly affected by the proposal under consideration.
-For purpose of receipt of notification for a public hearing by the Board, the term of abutting property owner for a condominium or other collective form of ownership means the officers of the collective or association as defined in RSA 356-B:3, XXIII.
+ABUTTER means any person whose property is located in New Hampshire and adjoins or is directly across the STREET or stream from the land under consideration by the BOARD.
+For purposes of receiving testimony only, and not for purposes of notification, the term ABUTTER shall include any person who is able to demonstrate that his or her land will be directly affected by the proposal under consideration.
+For purpose of receipt of notification for a PUBLIC HEARING by the BOARD, the term of abutting property OWNER for a condominium or other collective form of ownership means the officers of the collective or association as defined in RSA 356-B:3, XXIII.